OscarCubeles/RPI-LKM/README.md

 ## General Info
 ***
-This univerisy project consists of creating a LKM in a Raspberry Pi with a Debian based OS.
-The LKM controlls the interrupt events generated through 4 buttons connected to the Raspberry PI GPIO's.
-Each time a button is pressed, a Bash script is executed and the state of the LEDs connected to the RaspberryPI are modified.
+This University project consists of creating a LKM in a Raspberry Pi with a Debian based OS.
+The LKM controls the interrupt events generated through 4 buttons connected to the Raspberry PI GPIO's.
+Each time a button is pressed, a Bash script is executed, and the state of the LEDs connected to the Raspberry PI are modified.

 ## Technologies
 ***